Ali rope-a-doping Foreman in the Rumble in the Jungle

 Are full of passionate intensity.

-Lester Holt gave Trump a chance to recover by changing the subject to Clinton’s greatest vulnerability, the email scandal.
-Clinton responded with a succinct apology of under fifty words, a low energy response that minimized the target.
-A rattled Trump responded with a few sentences of attack on one of the technicians who set up Clinton’s server and took the fifth in front of Congress, then he foolishly dropped the subject to return attention to the bleeding wound Clinton had just exposed, “As far as my tax returns, you don’t learn much from tax returns.
+Lester Holt allowed Trump to recover by changing the subject to Clinton’s greatest vulnerability, the email scandal.
+Clinton responded with a succinct apology of under fifty words, a low-energy response that minimized the target.
+A rattled Trump responded with a few sentences of attack on one of the technicians who set up Clinton’s server and took the fifth in front of Congress, then he foolishly dropped the subject to return attention to the bleeding wound Clinton had just exposed “As far as my tax returns, you don’t learn much from tax returns.
 That I can tell you.”

 LAST NIGHT Hillary Clinton ended the debate by saying, “And one of the worst things he said was about a woman in a beauty contest.
 He loves beauty contests, supporting them and hanging around them.
 And he called this woman Ms. Piggy.
 Then he called her Ms. Housekeeping, because she was Latina.
 Donald, she has a name…Her name is Alicia Machado and she has become a U.S. citizen, and you can bet she’s going to vote this November.”